davidvandebunte/davidvandebunte.gitlab.io/jb/notes/define-values.md

 stated values.

 ### Value

-It's tempting to dedicate yourself or a team to a major project, such as self-driving cars or a robot maid.
-As with any project, we can only estimate the cost upfront.
-When goals get too large, we hedge our bets and instead choose a set of values (driving our learning) that will help us achieve what are likely the lowest-hanging fruit in the set of major projects we are interested in.

-Said another way, our values are a way of driving learning (i.e. mental refactoring) to incrementally reach an important goal we may not even know exists yet.
-Everyone is invested in their own mental networks, and hedging your bets is generally speaking the safer option with respect to them.

-Many TODo can go stale when the projects you care about most change, such as when you switch employers.
-That is, you need to start from the top again and re-analyze everything with the new changes in projects of interest.
-If your values are relatively stable, then what you've learned in other contexts should transfer to the new projects.

-### Cost

 We seem to have a natural tendency to prefer major projects to sets of abstract values; e.g. see the article [Meaning of life](https://en.wikipedia.org/wiki/Meaning_of_life).
 A generally-stated goal